SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 It's a small lot with 4-hour parking.
 It has about 45 spaces with a few handicap spots.
 Most are compact only, so the spaces are tight.

-I love this lot because it isn't that far away, isn't as well known (although it's starting to become more popular) and you can access the trails from this one for some amazing views of the San Francisco Golden Gate Bridge.
+I love this lot because it isn't that far away, isn't as well-known (though it's starting to become more popular), and you can access the trails from here for amazing views of the Golden Gate Bridge in San Francisco.

 To find this lot, plug in "6302 Merchant Road Parking" to get specific directions.